 Why We Love This Recipe

 Alfredo sauce is a great sauce to know how to make.
 It should be one of your core sauce recipes because it works with so many dishes.
 We love alfredo sauce on pizza sauce because it makes our homemade pizza and sauce just that little bit more elegant.
-Almost as much as vodka sauce!
+Almost as much as vodka sauce or creamy garlic sauce!

 Sometimes you want to take it up a notch and make pizza night a little bit better.
 We also love this sauce because for those nights that you use a store-bought premade crust, yes, we do that sometimes too, topping a pre-made crust with an alfredo sauce is a great way to add something special without too much work.

 How do you use Alfredo sauce on homemade pizza?
 What do you like to put on your white pizza?